• Skip to primary navigation

 Square image of bright red cubes of watermelon, green kiwi, and blueberries piled on a white platter.
 A light green dressing is in a carafe along with a potted basil plant is in the background.

-Simple Watermelon and Berry Salad has watermelon, kiwis, blueberries, and a sweet and salty honey basil dressing.
-This fruit salad is always popular at buffets and potlucks!
+Watermelon and Berry Fruit Salad is simple to make and has watermelon, kiwis, and blueberries, with a sweet and salty honey basil dressing.

 Prevent your screen from going dark